volkerrath/Py4MT2/README.md

 (4) Now the open source toolboxes used need to be installed (currently only mtpy, _https://github.com/MTgeophysics/mtpy_).
 For mtpy, download the current development version via the git system.
 Then, enter the download directory 9usually callen _mtpy_) and execute:

-_python setup.py install_
+_python setup.py install_ or _pip install [-e] ._

 (5) In order to reproduce the identical behavior of matplotlib, you should copy the included  _matplotlibrc_ file to the appropriate directory.
 Under Linux (Ubuntu), this should be : _$HOME/.config/matplotlib/matplotlibrc_.
-Pertinent changes should be made there, or have to be made within the scripts/modules usinin the _mpl.rcParams[name]=value_ mechanism.
+Pertinent changes should be made there, or have to be made within the scripts/modules using the _mpl.rcParams[name]=value_ mechanism.

 Easiest way to run scripts is using spyder.
 Enjoy!